ReFo0/farlight84-cheat/README.md

-# Farlight84-Cheat
+- Farlight 84 Internal Cheat

-Farlight 84 Internal Cheat
+- To inject into the game, you need to have an easyanticheat bypass or a kernel injector.